Neural Collapse in Cumulative Link Models for Ordinal Regression: An Analysis with Unconstrained Feature Model: Additional experimental results

 \subsection{Results with the probit model}

 \Lsec{probit} This section presents the experimental outcomes obtained using the normal CDF (i.e., $g(x)=\Phi(x)$), which corresponds to the probit model.
 Figures~\ref{fig:metric_curves_probit_ER}--\ref{fig:metric_curves_probit_WR} show the evolution of evaluation-metric curves for the datasets ER, LE, SW, CA, and WR, respectively.
 Figures~\ref{fig:vis_probit_ER}--\ref{fig:vis_probit_WR} show visualization of the latent and feature spaces for the datasets ER, LE, SW, CA, and WR, respectively.
+These again show a consistent behavior with that in the main text.